 Several species of Burnet moths occur in the UK along with several more subspecies which makes accurate identification difficult.
+The common name refers to a narrow black border around the red underwing of this common day-flying moth.

 The Narrow-bordered Five-spot Burnet flies from early June to the end of July, during the peak flowering time for our native wildflowers which is when the supply of nectar they feed on is most plentiful.